-Order Nubar Alexanian's book of photograps of Errol's sets.
+Order Nubar Alexanian's book of photographs from Errol's sets.

-Standard Operating Procedure, a book written by Philip Gourevitch and Errol Morris to be published by Penguin Press on May 15, 2008.
+Standard Operating Procedure, a book written by Philip Gourevitch and Errol Morris, will be published by Penguin Press on May 15, 2008.

-Listen to Errol talk about the truth on Christopher Lydon's radio show "Open Source"
+Listen to Errol talk about the truth on Christopher Lydon's radio show.